 The purpose of the knowledge test is to verify that you understand road signs, traffic laws, and safe-driving practices before you can drive on Washington roadways.

 The test is based on information found in the Washington Driver Guide.
 Make sure you read it!
 Just taking practice tests is not a good idea.

 You can take the test at all driver licensing offices.
 You will use a computerized test station, unless you have notified DOL about any special needs.

-The knowledge exam is a multiple-choice test with 40 questions, and you must correctly answer 32 of them to pass (80%).
-If you don’t pass, there may be a waiting period before you can retest.
+The knowledge exam is a multiple-choice test with 40 questions.
+If you miss more than 8 questions on the exam, you may have to wait before you can retest.

-Remember, before you can take the exam, you must pre-apply online or at a WA driver license office.
+Remember, before you can take the exam, you must apply online or at a WA driver license office.